NiCE-MSI/nectar_msi/README.md

-# NECTAR: NoisE CorrecTion AlgoRithm
+# NECTAR_MSI: NoisE CorrecTion AlgoRithm for mass-spectrometry-imaging

 NECTAR is a Python package for noise correction and noise determination in mass-spectrometry-imaging (MSI) data.
 This package is explained in detail in: (reference to the paper) and it is shown here for transparency purposes.